I'm Your Baby Tonight: Music and production

+In between the Walden recordings, Houston reunited with Michael Masser and Gerry Goffin on two songs -- "After We Make Love" and "Far Enough for Love", the latter co-written with Leon Ware.
+Houston also recorded a new jack swing-styled song lent to her by Luther Vandross called "Who Do You Love" and recorded the duet "We Didn't Know" with Stevie Wonder at Wonder's Wonderland Studios in Los Angeles.
+Houston also contributed production on a song for the first time in her career with the song "I'm Knockin'", co-written by her musical director Rickey Minor and BeBe Winans.

-In March, Houston began working with Reid and Babyface at Elumba Studios in Hollywood.
+In March 1990, Houston began working with Reid and Babyface at Elumba Studios in Hollywood.
 The offer to work with Houston came after the duo was trying to negotiate with Davis to distribute recordings released under their recently formed record label, LaFace Records, which the two founded in December 1989.
 Davis agreed to distribute the label as long as they agreed to work with Houston, which the duo obliged.

-The musicians first presented Houston with the song that would be the album's title track, "I'm Your Baby Tonight", and arranged in a way that was similar to a jazz or funk vocalist.
+Reid and Babyface first presented Houston with the song that would be the album's title track, "I'm Your Baby Tonight", and arranged in a way that was similar to a jazz or funk vocalist.
 The song's sexually aggressive lyrics were a departure for the artist.
 Originally, the song only had one bridge but Reid requested another bridge near the end of the song.
 Houston shocked the producers by delivering the song in a single take.
 According to reports, Houston's single-take recording was due to Houston going to a Hollywood shopping mall to find a pair of high-heeled shoes Houston had seen earlier that day before the mall closed.
 The trio of Houston, Reid and Babyface further collaborated on three more songs — two more asserted hip-hop influenced tracks "My Name Is Not Susan" and "Anymore" and the soul ballad, "Miracle".
 Later, with Nat Adderley Jr., Houston produced a second song, "Love Is", written for her by Carvin Winans.

-In the final track listing of the album, half of Walden's productions and "Far Enough for Love" with Masser as well as "Love Is" were cut out from the album due to, Walden claims, the label pushing Houston into a more urban direction due to the attention given to Reid and Babyface over the other producers.
+In the final track listing of the album, "Higher Love", "Dancin' on the Smooth Edge", "Feels So Good" and "Far Enough for Love" as well as "Love Is" were cut out from the album due to, Walden claims, the label pushing the production of Reid and Babyface over the other producers.
 "Dancin' on the Smooth Edge" and "Feels So Good" would be featured as b-sides on commercial singles while "Takin' a Chance" and "Higher Love" were placed in Japan-only issues of the album.

 "Far Enough for Love" was later remixed by producer Rodney Jerkins as "Far Enough" and was issued on the Houston estate-approved biopic, Whitney Houston: I Wanna Dance with Somebody while "Love Is", which Houston performed live on the South African portion of her Bodyguard World Tour, was finally issued on the posthumous live album, The Concert for a New South Africa (Durban).
 By September, the album was finished and Arista set a November release for the album.